zntfdr/talks/2022 SwiftUI Lessons/swiftui_lessons.md

   - 😕 not helpful
   - 😮 might even be a disadvantage (!!!)

 ^With SwiftUI, things are just done in a complete different way.
-Most importantly, we moved from multiple imperative SDKs to a single declarative one.
+We moved from multiple imperative SDKs to a single declarative one.

 ^It doesn't matter if we're just getting started with building apps for Apple platforms, or if we have over a decade of experience.
 We're all stating from scratch.